 The 5500-EZ is due on July 31st for the prior year.
 For example, if your plan assets exceeded $250,000 on December 31st 2019, you need to file the 5500-EZ by July 31st 2020.

 Do I need to attach any bank account statements, receipts, or other paperwork with this form?

 You do not need to attach any extra documents when filing the 5500-EZ.

 Can I file 5500-SF instead of 5500-EZ?

 Yes, you can file the online form 5500-SF but keep in mind the questions may differ slightly.
 We recommend you engage your CPA for help with filing 5500-SF.

 Can I get an extension to file my 5500-EZ?

 A one-time extension to file Form 5500-EZ (up to 2 ½ months) may be obtained by filing Form 5558 on or before July 31st.
 For help with this form, please contact your CPA.
-If you don’t have a CPA able to assist you, reach out to us and we can provide a list of CPAs familiar with the Solo 401k and 5500-EZ filing.
+If you don’t have a CPA able to assist you, we can provide a list of CPAs familiar with the Solo 401k and 5500-EZ filing.